impress/impress.js/src/plugins/README.md

     .impress-enabled div#impress-toolbar.impress-toolbar-hide {
         display: none;
     }

-    /* If you disable pointer-events (like in the impress.js official demo), you need to re-enable them for the toolbar. */ .impress-enabled #impress-toolbar         { pointer-events: auto }
+    /* If you disable pointer-events (like in the impress.js official demo), you need to re-enable them for the toolbar.
+       And the speaker console while at it.*/ .impress-enabled #impress-toolbar         { pointer-events: auto }
+    .impress-enabled #impress-console-button  { pointer-events: auto }

     /* Progress bar */
     .impress-enabled .impress-progressbar {
       position: absolute;